riataj21-create/GreenTech/README.md

 # 🌿 GreenTech — AI Farmer Advisory System

-A multilingual AI-powered agricultural advisory app for Indian farmers, built for the **Madanapalle** region, Andhra Pradesh.
+A multilingual AI-powered agricultural advisory app for the farmers.

 ---